ben-marlin/lettermatch/src/main/java/edu/guilford/README19.md

     private String chosenWord;
     private final JButton[] letterButtons;
-    private final JTextField inputField;
+    // private final JTextField inputField;
-    private final JLabel attemptsLabel;
+    // private final JLabel attemptsLabel;
-    private int attempts;
+    // private int attempts;
-    Random random = new Random();
+    // Random random = new Random();
 ```
 Your private class for the listener will need access to all of these.
 Note we have a VERY short list of words to start with.
 We'll add to this once we have the app working.
+I've commented out the second set of components - you'll have to uncomment them later.

 ## Adding Components